UnleashedAI/law-unleashed-rag/evals/README.md

 # RAG Evaluation Framework

-This directory contains the evaluation framework for comparing different RAG approaches.
+This directory contains a simplified evaluation framework for comparing different RAG approaches using LLM-based metrics.

+## Overview

+The evaluation framework provides a streamlined way to test and compare RAG systems by:
+- **Project-specific evaluation suites** - Each project gets its own evaluation suite
+- **LLM-as-a-Judge metrics** - Uses GPT-4o-mini to evaluate relevance, completeness, and coherence
+- **Simplified case definitions** - Just prompt and expected output strings
+- **Detailed explanations** - LLM provides explanations for each metric score
+- **Performance tracking** - Monitors processing time and memory usage

 ## Requirements